TechnologyBrewery/habushu/README.md

 - [Adding Habushu to an Existing Poetry Project](./examples/add-habushu-to-new-or-existing-poetry-project/README.md) - Adding Habushu to an existing Poetry project
 - [Managed Dependencies](./examples/habushu-managed-dependencies/README.md) - supports common definition of dependency
   versions across Maven modules
+- [Default Python Strategy](./examples/habushu-default-python-strategy/README.md) - Handles the strategy for setting the default python version if no version is explicitly set in `pythonVersion`

 ### Maven Reactor Integration ###
 Optionally, Habushu supports partial builds via the Maven Reactor.
 This allows functionality such as `-rf` (resume from)